SandyYang1993/CS590G-Final-Project-Game-Set-Match/README.md

 ### Sound Effect and UI(prompts and scores)

-Different sound assets were searched for and chosen to be used for the swing animations and for artificial crowd noise.

-* This part is finished by cooperation of Sandy and Mayur;
+Different sound assets were searched for and chosen to be used in the game.
+This part is finished by cooperation of Sandy and Mayur.

+The sound animations used and integrated are:
+* Sounds for the swing animations to be used when the ball is hit by either the player or the bot
+* Sounds for whenever the ball bounes on the ball
+*  Sounds for artificial crowd noise which cheers and boos whenever the player wins or loses the point.
 * Sound Effect uses free audio assets;
 * Prompts and scores are enforced in GameManager.cs;